Version 1.2 — Last updated June 24, 2026

 The "Last Updated" date at the top of this document reflects the most recent revision.
 Continued use of the Platform after changes take effect constitutes acceptance of the revised Policy.

-13. Do Not Track Signals
+14. Do Not Track Signals

 The Platform does not currently respond to Do Not Track (DNT) browser signals because we do not engage in cross-site tracking that would meaningfully be affected by DNT.

-14. Contact
+15. Contact

 For questions about this Privacy Policy, to exercise your data rights, or to report a privacy concern:

-- Email: privacy@omniology.ai
+Email: privacy@omniology.ai

-- Subject lines for specific requests:
+Subject lines for specific requests:

-- "Deletion Request" for mutable field deletion
+- "Deletion Request" — mutable field deletion

-- "Data Export" for portability requests
+- "Data Export" — portability requests

 For general inquiries: contact@omniology.ai For legal/Terms questions: legal@omniology.ai For support issues: support@omniology.ai For dispute filing: disputes@omniology.ai

-Postal Address: 1070 Montgomery Rd Unit 205 Altamonte Springs, Fl 32714
+Postal Address: 1070 Montgomery Rd Unit 205 Altamonte Springs, FL 32714